GetResponse and AWeber are both established email marketing platforms that allow you to grow and promote to mailing lists online.

 I don’t use this feature, but marketers who are involved with webinars should take a look at this and see if they prefer it over other webinar software.
 Webinars are available on all plans except Basic.

-This is a relatively new feature within GetResponse.
+Formerly known as Autofunnel, this is a relatively new feature within GetResponse.
 It’s a complete sales funnel solution that builds landing pages, automates emails, converts customers, and sells products pretty much automatically.

 The set-up wizard takes you through the entire funnel process, customizing your landing page and email templates and integrating payment processors.
 You can also set up Facebook ads and create attractive social media images and animations within GetResponse.